-Details of the Study
+Details of the Bed Bug Study

-Results of the Experiment
+Results of the Bed Bug Experiment

+At this point, the researchers allowed the bed bugs four days to crawl around the space.
+During some tests, the room also included a block of dry ice to simulate a human.
+Throughout these observations, researchers found that bed bugs were twice as likely to go after the dirty laundry.
+Not having dry ice in the space appeared to intensify this behavior.
 Through these results, the researchers concluded that you should consider how and where you keep your dirty clothing, especially when traveling.
 Never leave it out in the open and have a solution for storing it away.
 Because bed bugs easily hitch onto items, make sure dirty clothes are kept in a separate compartment from your clean ones.
 When you return home, wash everything right away.

 After your home has been infested, bed bug extermination almost always requires a professional.
 If you’re currently dealing with these pests, call us to make an appointment today.